-As memory latency in AES-XTS mode is higher than in AES-CTR mode, the encryption of XTS is much stronger.
-This stronger encryption of XTS is required for persistent memory.
-The reason being that an attacker has arbitrary access to the persistent DIMM data when the card leaves the Data Center for repair or replacement.
-With the volatile DIMMs, the data will be gone after the power goes down and therefore AES CTR is a choice to make it more difficult to physically gain data through the memory card interfaces with a reduced latency add.
+Because memory latency in AES-XTS mode is higher than in AES-CTR mode, the encryption of XTS is much stronger.
+This stronger encryption of XTS is required for persistent memory because an attacker has arbitrary access to the persistent DIMM data when the card leaves the Data Center for repair or replacement.
+With the volatile DIMMs, the data will be gone after the power is removed.
+Therefore, AES CTR is a choice that makes it more difficult to physically gain data through the memory card interfaces with a reduced latency add.

-The MCU crypto engine has been designed as fully pipelined.
-Fetch and store bandwidth are not compromised by either of the encryption modes.
-Meta bits will not be encrypted.
+The MCU crypto engine is designed as fully pipelined.
+Fetch and store bandwidths are not compromised by either of the encryption modes.
+Meta bits are not encrypted.
 All encryption relates to the data only.